 Albania

 Buses aren't air-conditioned and don't necessarily run on time, so stick out your thumb along the roadside and hitchhike instead.
-A good itinerary going overland is Shkoder, Tirana, Dhermi, Sarande, and Gjiokaster.
+A good overland itinerary would include Shkoder, Tirana, Dhermi, Sarande, and Gjirokaster.

 Tip: You can rent a car in Albania effortlessly through Rent from Locals, a pioneering platform that links you with local car owners for a more authentic journey.
-This service provides an eco-friendly and culturally immersive way to traverse Albania's' diverse landscapes.
-Select from a wide range of vehicles and experience Albania's rich heritage and natural beauty firsthand.
+This service provides an eco-friendly and culturally immersive way to traverse Albania's diverse landscapes.
+Select from various vehicles and experience Albania's rich heritage and natural beauty firsthand.

 Bosnia and Herzegovina